 Since they have missed the window of opportunity for the easiest time to learn these behaviors and skills, you might have to consult with a professional, as the techniques for training are somewhat different than if the dog was younger or had come from a different background.

-In many such cases, prerequisite skill and behavior training would be necessary before you can deal directly with the issues you perceive to be important to you.
+In many such cases, prerequisite skill and behavior training would be necessary before you can deal directly with the issues important to you.
 For example, teaching a dog to lie down before they can learn a Stay, or teaching a Sit-Stay by your side before you can work on not jumping, or teaching a dog to “Go To Place” so he does not bother people when they are eating.